-GE offers an entry-level leadership program, Junior Officer Leadership Program, designed specifically for military officers as well as supporting specialized programs for reservists and guardsmen called to active duty.
+GE offers an entry-level leadership program, Junior Officer Leadership Program, designed specifically for military officers.
 The program is a unique opportunity to work in three 8-month rotations with different GE businesses.
 Qualified candidates are selected to start their careers in a two-year cross-functional rotational training program, which includes both on-the-job and formal classroom training.

 GE is honored to have over 10,000 U.S. military veterans continue their career with us.
 Building on our strong commitment to military veteran recruitment and development, we’re pleased to announce the launch of the GE Veterans Network.

 Support of the Guard and Reserve

 In 2012, we renewed our statement of support with the Employers Support for the Guard and Reserve to ensure we back GE’s reservists and their families.
 In 2009, we also signed a memorandum of agreement with the U.S. Army Reserve to guarantee priority consideration for job interviews for all qualified participating soldiers no later than 30 days after completing military occupational specialty training.
 Other benefits: